erikng/blog.eriknicolasgomez.com/_posts/2016-09-24-managing_efi_logonui.md

 By invoking kextcache, we can update the caches!
 We just need to force it, since once has previously been created.

-Here are the exact steps to have a working/admin deployed LoginUI.
+Here are the exact steps to have a working/admin deployed LoginUI:

 * Copy your selected wallpaper in .png format to /Library/Caches (Example: `cp -R ~/Desktop/mysuperawesomewallpaper.png /Library/Caches/com.apple.desktop.admin.png`)
 * ensure root was the owner (Example: `chown root:wheel /Library/Caches/com.apple.desktop.admin.png` )
 * ensure it was world readable (Example: `chmod 755 /Library/Caches/com.apple.desktop.admin.png`